rafapolo/steganos/README.md

 ![1.3mb encoded PDF and zoom](https://raw.github.com/rafapolo/steganos/master/sample.png)

-This was a prove of concept so I could upload 6GB of videos to Flickr.
+This was a prove of concept so I could upload 6GB of videos and PDFs to Flickr.